brightmarch/vagrant-box/provisioning/roles/common/README.md

 Bright March Common
 ===================

-Performs a basic set of configurations the are common for Bright March machine images.
+Performs a basic set of configurations that are common for Bright March machine images.

 Tasks
 -----